RiscadoA/democracy-bot/README.md

 - `/save`: Stores actions made to a message.
 - `/load <msg_id>`: Restores server to a previous state from a message written by `/save` in the past.
 Requires a vote.
+- `/create role <name>`: Creates a new role with a given name.
+- `/rank <role> <above_role>`: Creates a new role such
+- `/invite_bot <invite_url>`: Starts a vote to invite a new bot to the server.
+'Manage server' permission is added temporarily to the admin user, until they add the bot to the server or too much time passes.
+Any bot that is invited which doesn't match the of ID of the URL posted is kicked.
+- `/rename <channel> <name>`: Renames a text channel or a voice/text channel pair.
+- `/set guild name <name>`: Renames the guild.
+- `/set guild icon`: Sets the guild icon to the attached image.
+- `/set guild banner`: Sets the guild banner to the attached image.

 ## Setup